esi-neuroscience/syncopy/doc/source/quickstart.rst

-A Short Guide to SyNCoPy
+A Short Guide to Syncopy
 ==========================
 Coming soon...